Benjol/SE-AutoReviewComments/README.md

     This helps with transferring custom comments between sites.
 The export/import 'format' is also conveniently presented as markdown, so you can post it in an answer below, and let others benefit from your words of wisdom.

     Note that you can also use the Import to create an arbitrary number of comments (the default is 6).
 If there are too many, you can use the show/hide desc link to gain a bit of space.

+    The following title prefixes are allowed and permit a comment to be targeted to the associated dialogue:

+    - Closure : "C",
+    - CommentQuestion : "Q",
+    - CommentAnswer : "A",
+    - EditSummaryAnswer : "EA",
+    - EditSummaryQuestion : "EQ"

+    The expected format for the title prefix (in the import/export dialogue) is: `###[Q] More than one question asked`

 1. **Remote source for comments**